Music of Philadelphia: R&B and neo soul

-Rock/indie music
+Indie rock

 Rock and Roll was arguably birthed by Bill Haley and the Comets during their regular gigs at the Twin Bar in Gloucester City NJ just across the river from Philadelphia during the early 1950s.
-The city and its suburbs have since been the home of a couple of influential rock artists like Joan Jett.
-Many bands call Philadelphia home, and the area is constantly highly regarded by rock bands and artists.
+In the modern era, the city and its suburbs have since been the home of a couple of influential rock artists like Joan Jett and Taylor Swift.

-The area includes critically acclaimed rock and metal bands, including A Life Once Lost, Cinderella, Circa Survive, Valencia, Varials, Sinch, Free Energy, Dead Milkmen, Hall and Oates, Robert Hazard and The Heroes (Hazard wrote Cyndi Lauper's hit "Girls Just Wanna Have Fun"), The Hooters, The A's, and Todd Rundgren.
-Popular rock and indie rock musicians from Philadelphia include G. Love and Special Sauce, Amos Lee, Man Man, A Sunny Day in Glasgow, Bardo Pond, Norwegian Arms, The Starting Line, The Wonder Years, Dr. Dog, Steve Gunn (musician), Phil Moore Browne, Nothing (band), Kurt Vile, CRUISR, The Tressels, Sun Airway, The War on Drugs, Alex G, Japanese Breakfast (Michelle Zauner), Hop Along, Beach Slang, Zonic Shockum, Clockcleaner, Modern Baseball, and Cold Cave.
-Musicians from popular bands such as Clap Your Hands Say Yeah and The Walkmen are also from Philadelphia.
+The area includes critically acclaimed rock and metal bands, including A Life Once Lost, Cinderella, Circa Survive, Valencia, Varials, Sinch, Free Energy, Dead Milkmen, Hall and Oates, George Thorogood, G. Love & Special Sauce, Robert Hazard and The Heroes (Hazard wrote Cyndi Lauper's hit "Girls Just Wanna Have Fun"), The Hooters, The A's, and Todd Rundgren.

+Popular rock and indie rock musicians from Philadelphia include Poison, The Bloodhound Gang, Amos Lee, Man Man, A Sunny Day in Glasgow, Bardo Pond, Norwegian Arms, The Starting Line, The Wonder Years, Dr. Dog, Steve Gunn (musician), Phil Moore Browne, National Eye, Nothing, Kurt Vile, CRUISR, The Tressels, Sun Airway, Breaking Benjamin, Halestorm, The War on Drugs, Alex G, Michelle Zauner of Japanese Breakfast, Hop Along, Beach Slang, Zonic Shockum, Clockcleaner, Modern Baseball, and Cold Cave.
+American musicians from popular bands, such as Clap Your Hands Say Yeah and The Walkmen are also from Philadelphia.